youlakmini/SD1-Coursework/README.md

 The system will use the grades to classify each student.

-At last, password histogram will show how the students spread across the categories
+At last, password histogram will show how the students spread across the categories.